 The most immediate aspect of the piece is the sedate way it progresses; Lam’s concern—rather refreshingly—is some way from the frantic pell-mell that continues to be de rigeur for many contemporary composers.
 On the contrary, Lam takes considerable time to lay out his source ideas, creating an impressive opening, one that suggests considerable things to come.
 However, the patience Lam allows his material quickly starts to undermine its structural integrity.
-His clutch of motivic ideas—despite the emphatic claims of “zigzag shapes” in the programme note—lack strong definition, & swiftly become altogether lost as soon as Lam starts developing them.
-But even to speak of ‘development’ is perhaps to be optimistic; the achingly slow tempo robs the work of its pensivity & its coherence, successive passages coming across as arbitrary & disconnected from one another.
-Put simply, Endless Forms feels like it’s dawdling, & it doesn’t take long for that to become irritating.
-An ostensibly faster string tremolando passage seems both out of place & overlong, & the subsequent abrupt lapse into quasi-late romantic noodling doesn’t do the work any favours at all.
+His clutch of motivic ideas—despite the emphatic claims of “zigzag shapes” in the programme note—lack strong definition, and swiftly become altogether lost as soon as Lam starts developing them.
+But even to speak of ‘development’ is perhaps to be optimistic; the achingly slow tempo robs the work of its pensivity and its coherence, successive passages coming across as arbitrary and disconnected from one another.
+Put simply, Endless Forms feels like it’s dawdling, and it doesn’t take long for that to become irritating.
+An ostensibly faster string tremolando passage seems both out of place and overlong, and the subsequent abrupt lapse into quasi-late romantic noodling doesn’t do the work any favours at all.

 Fung Lam - Endless Forms